 Recipe Notes

-Note 1: We love the richness and sweetness of milk chocolate, but any type of chocolate works here.
-If you like dark chocolate best, use dark chocolate.
-If you want to cut down on sweetness, use semi-sweet chocolate.
+Note 2: I love the richness and sweetness of milk chocolate, but any type of chocolate works, such as dark or semi-sweet chocolate (for less sweetness).

 Serving: 1serving | Calories: 262kcal | Carbohydrates: 34g | Protein: 3g | Fat: 13g | Saturated Fat: 7g | Trans Fat: 1g | Cholesterol: 24mg | Sodium: 166mg | Potassium: 112mg | Fiber: 1g | Sugar: 24g | Vitamin A: 257IU | Vitamin C: 1mg | Calcium: 80mg | Iron: 1mg